home-assistant/home-assistant.io/source/_integrations/wmspro.markdown

 ## Lights

-- Dimmers (regarding their brightness) and switches are fully supported.
+- Dimmers (with brightness control) and switches are fully supported.

 ## Scenes